mosaicnetworks/monetd/docs/giverny_examples.rst

     $ giverny network import test9 Danu --from-exports

-Alternatively you can use slack to send that zip file and then load it --- without changing the name of the file:
+Alternatively you can use a secondary channel such as slack or e-mail to send that zip file and then load it --- without changing the name of the file:

 .. code:: bash